 Jennifer Santis, Community Liaison, Mental Health Systems & Courage to Call

-Nancy Worlie, Associate General Manager of Content and Communications, KPBS
+Nancy Worlie, Interim General Manager, KPBS

 Nancy Worlie is the associate general manager for content & communications at KPBS.
 She manages news, programming, public and media relations, marketing, events, government relations, and strategic planning.
 Before joining KPBS in 2003, Nancy was the managing editor of Las Vegas ONE, where she helped renovate its hour-long evening newscast and launched a new morning show as well as a political interview program.
 Nancy has also served as broadcast director for U.S. Sen. Harry Reid, D-Nevada, in Washington, D.C., where she worked with the national, state and local media.